le-cds/connectiq-faceymcwatchface/CONTRIBUTING.md

 * `resources/strings/strings.xml`
 * `sources/indicators.json`
 * `sources/meters.json`
+* `sources/themes.json`

 Either [create a new issue](https://github.com/le-cds/connectiq-faceymcwatchface/issues) with the new files attached, or better yet: provide a pull request.

+## Color Themes

+Feel free to contribute new color themes.
+How this is done exactly is explained in the cookbook file.
+Themes should choose from the 64 colors [mentioned here](https://developer.garmin.com/connect-iq/user-experience-guidelines/displays/).

+If implementing a theme is not your style, you can always suggest a theme by [creating a new issue](https://github.com/le-cds/connectiq-faceymcwatchface/issues).

 ## Confirmations of the Watchface Working on Devices